Receive a credit balance

 Registration for a class is a legally binding contract between you and the University.
 Based on the documentation you provide, an overall assessment of refund appeals are made.

 Eligibility and documentation

-When you submit a tuition refund appeal, you must provide documentation to show why you withdrew from your classes.
+When you submit a tuition refund appeal, you must provide documentation as evidence of your rare or extreme circumstance for withdrawing from your classes.